amaankhan77/Text-to-morse-code-python-project-beginner-/README.md

 # Text-to-morse-code-python-project-beginner-
-A python project that uses a dictionary and a function i made to convert whatever string the user inputs into morse code.
+A python project that uses a dictionary and a function I made to convert the string the user inputs into morse code.